api-platform/docs/api-bundle/filters.md

 ### Overriding extraction of properties from the request

-How filters data are extracted from the request can be changed for all built-in filters by extending the parent filter class an overriding the `extractProperties(\Symfony\Component\HttpFoundation\Request $request)` method.
+You can change the way the filter parameters are extracted from the request.
+This can be done by extending the parent filter class and overriding the `extractProperties(\Symfony\Component\HttpFoundation\Request $request)` method.

 In the following example, we will completely change the syntax of the order filter